truchas/truchas/BUILDING.md

 ### Requirements
 The Truchas build system assumes a UNIX-like environment.
-Current development is done primarily on 64-bit Linux, with some additional development on macOS.
+Current development is done primarily on 64-bit Linux and MacOS.
 * Fortran and C/C++ compilers.
 The compiler executables must be in your path.
   Truchas requires a modern Fortran 2018 compiler.
 The following suggested compilers are recommended for new builds and have worked in recent ad hoc